 The next step is to either rectify the problem by editing the ad or contacting Google if you think the disapproval was unjustified.

-Most Common Reasons Your Google Ads Were Rejected
+Most Common Reasons Your Google Ads Were Disapproved

 You should understand why your ad was rejected so you can understand how to correct it.
 After all, if your ad isn’t running, then your prospects aren't seeing it.

-Here are some reasons for Google Adwords disapproval and what to do.
+Here are some reasons for Google Ads being rejected and how to fix a disapproved ad.

 Your landing page is lacking needed information.
 Tech companies were especially hard hit a few years ago when many of their sites being banned. because their sites didn't contain certain information.